1Deterministic/1D-Sync/README.md

 ## English
+### Warning
+**Be careful when reading this readme because it differs between versions.
+Always read the readme file included in the release you downloaded**

+## Intro
 **[1D-Sync](https://github.com/1Deterministic/1D-Sync)** is an automated unidirectional "synchronization" tool.
 With it, it's possible to do file copy operations between folders in specified time intervals, supporting various configurations and some file filters.
 It was developed as a continuation of
 **[Fantastic-Five-Star-Music-Copier](https://github.com/1Deterministic/Fantastic-Five-Star-Music-Copier)** but it has some extra features **(see [utilization](#utilization))**.